umg-minai/cql-on-omop/README.md

   * The results for different context values (such a `Person` instance) are turned into sequences of rows and concatenated into an overall sequence of rows

   See the file `examples/output-csv.cql` for an example CQL library that works with this sink.

+Sink options are orthogonal to the printing of evaluation results and/or progress indication and/or errors as the evaluation proceeds.
+The following options control the printing of such information during evaluation:

+* `--print-errors`/`--no-print-errors` (default: errors are printed)

+  Print errors that occur during evaluation.
+  Errors during evaluation are printed as soon as they are encountered by default.
+  In particular, when a CQL library is evaluated repeatedly, for example for each individual patient, the individual evaluations can succeed or fail so that any number of errors may be printed.
+  The (UNIX) return value of the process is not affected by this option.

+* `--print-results`/`--no-print-results` (default: results are not printed)

+  Print each computed result.
+  This option is most useful for semi-interactive work and during development and debugging of CQL libraries.
+  That said, it is of course possible to additionally select a sink for actual processing of the evaluation results.

+* `--print-progress`/`--no-print-progress` (default: progress indication is not printed)

+  Print some indication of progress during evaluation.
+  This option is most suitable for long-running evaluations in which the processing of results is handled by some sink other than the `noop` sink.